 I am still researching and thinking about the Sabine family, who owned the Back Bay townhouse where we live (on the second floor) from 1909 to 1950.
 I've found a lot of illuminating material this year, but it is mostly from the Sophia Smith Archives at Smith College, and it is not out of copyright until 1950.
 So I need to get permission from Dr. Jane Sabine's surviving next of kin to post photos or quote from it, and that is not moving forward, mostly because I am procrastinating.
-Which is mainly because I had already written to her living heir (widower of her only granddaughter) and heard nothing back, so I'm afraid I've offended, scared, or upset him somehow.
-I don't generally think so highly of my writing skills, but I will say I write darned good letters, so I was taken aback that he never replied.
-I need to contact him again but I don't dare screw it up.
+Which is mainly because I had already written to her heir (widower of her only granddaughter) and heard nothing back, so I'm afraid I've offended, scared, or upset him somehow.
+I don't generally think very highly of my writing skills, but I will say I write pretty good letters, so I was taken aback that he never replied.
+I need to contact him again but I don't want to offend him further, if I have.

 While I contemplate my next move, there are a few things I can tell you about the Sabines' daughter Janet, which I'll be posting very soon.